On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

-{\bf Finite sample analysis of mSSA.} Under the spatio-temporal factor model, we establish that the imputation and (in-sample) forecasting prediction error scale as $1/\sqrt{\min(N, T) T}$, see Theorems \ref{thm:mean_estimation_imputation_simplified} and \ref{thm:mean_estimation_forecasting_simplified}.
-For $N = 1$, it implies that the SSA algorithm described above has imputation and forecasting error scaling as $1/\sqrt{T}$.
-That is, mSSA improves performance by a $\sqrt{N}$ factor over SSA by utilizing information across the $N$ time series.
-This also improves upon the prior work of \cite{SSA_Sigmetrics} which established the weaker result that SSA has imputation error scaling as $1/T^{\frac14}$---also, \cite{SSA_Sigmetrics} does not establish a result for the forecasting error of SSA.
-Further, existing matrix estimation or completion based methods applied to the $N \times T$ matrix of time series observations (i.e, without first performing the Page matrix transformation as done in mSSA) establish that the imputation prediction error scales as $1/\min(N, T)$.
-This is indeed the primary result of the works \cite{TRMF, NIPS2015_5938} (precisely, see Theorem 2 of \cite{NIPS2015_5938}\footnote{There seems to be a typo in Corollary 2 of \cite{TRMF} in applying Theorem 2: square in Frobenius-norm error is missing.}).
-That is, while the algorithm stated in \cite{TRMF, NIPS2015_5938} utilizes the temporal structure in addition to the spatial structure, the theoretical guarantees do not reflect it.
-This explains why the guarantees provided by such methods are weaker (since $1/\min(N,T) \geq 1/\sqrt{\min(N, T) T}$) than that obtained by mSSA.
-See Table \ref{table:comparison_lit} for a summary of our theoretical results.
+Further, existing matrix estimation based methods applied to the $N \times T$ matrix of time series observations (i.e, without first performing the Page matrix transformation as done in mSSA) establish that the imputation prediction error scales as $1/\min(N, T)$.
+This is indeed the primary result of the works \cite{TRMF, NIPS2015_5938}, as seen in Theorem 2 of \cite{NIPS2015_5938}\footnote{There seems to be a typo in Corollary 2 of \cite{TRMF} in applying Theorem 2: square in Frobenius-norm error is missing.}.
+That is, while the algorithm stated in \cite{TRMF, NIPS2015_5938} utilizes the temporal structure in addition to the spatial structure, the theoretical guarantees do not reflect it---the guarantees provided by such methods are weaker (since $1/\min(N,T) \geq 1/\sqrt{\min(N, T) T}$) than that obtained by mSSA.
+Again, we emphasize that the existing analysis of SSA and matrix estimation-based methods (for example \cite{SSA_Sigmetrics,TRMF, NIPS2015_5938}) {\em do not establish (finite-sample) bounds for out-of-sample forecasting error}, as is done in this work.